MoonZoon/MoonZoon/docs/backend.md

             p_var("time_block", |_| args().map(|args| args.time_block))
         }
     ```
     - `PVar` is a _**P**ersistent **Var**iable_.
-It represents a copyable reference to the Moon's internal persistent storage.
-(The file system and PostgreSQL would be probably the first supported storages.)
+It represents a copyable reference to the Moon app's internal persistent storage.
+(The file system and PostgreSQL would probably be the first supported storages.)

-    - Most `PVar`'s methods are async because they may need to communicate with the storage.
+    - Most `PVar` methods are async because they may need to communicate with the storage.
 Read operations are fast when the actor is active and the needed `PVar` value has been cached in memory by Moon.

-    - The Moon's function `p_var` loads the value according to the _identifier_ from the storage and deserializes it to the required Rust type.
+    - The Moon function `p_var` loads the value according to the _identifier_ from the storage and deserializes it to the required Rust type.
 Or it creates a new record in the storage with the serialized default value provided by its second argument.

-    - The first `p_var`'s parameter is the _identifier_ - e.g. `"url"`.
+    - The first `p_var` parameter is the _identifier_ - e.g. `"url"`.
 The _identifier_ should be unique among other actor's `PVar`s.

-    - The second `p_var`'s parameter is a callback that is invoked when:
+    - The second `p_var` parameter is a callback that is invoked when:
        - A new record will be created.
 Then the callback's only argument is `None`.
        - The deserialization fails.
 Then the callback's argument contains `PVarError` with the serialized old value.
 It allows you to convert the data to a new type.

-    - The Moon's function `args` returns a wrapper for an `InvoiceArgs` instance.
+    - The Moon function `args` returns a wrapper for an `InvoiceArgs` instance.

 1. Now we can define accessors and other helpers for `InvoiceActor`: